hallsptcd/hallsptcd/README.md

 - 🔗 I’m looking to collaborate on real-world Data Science projects
 - 🌐 How to reach me: hallsp@tcd.ie

 Hello there!
 I'm Simon, a Data Consultant based in Dublin, Ireland.
-I have a deep interest in all things Data, and I enjoy travel, learning languages, and books.
+I have a deep interest in all things data-related, incldugin Data Engineering, Data Science, Data Visualisation, and Machine Learning.

 As a Data Scientist, I have worked on several interesting projects, including a text classification task involving Deep Learning and a recommender system for a popular clothing store.
 I am particularly interested in Machine Leraning projects and I'm always looking for new challenges and opportunities.
 So feel free to reach out to me if you have any questions or if you'd like to collaborate.